Spitzer

 I am involved with many ongoing Spitzer projects, including the Legacy program SINGS, numerous general observer programs, parts of the IRS Guaranteed Time program, and others.

-A list of successful Spitzer GO and DDT proposals which I have lead or collaborated on:
+A partial list of successful Spitzer GO, GTO, and DDT proposals which I have lead or have collaborated on:

 What is Spitzer Doing Now?